Hurricanes, Super storms and mother nature

 My Dad outside my sister's house after the hurricane.

 A casual accounting of the news is proof of the increasing frequency of man-made and weather related disasters.
 One of the hard questions in such circumstances is: How to get life saving power to hospitals, senior centers and the vulnerable/disadvantaged when they're surrounded by water, destruction and maybe even a war zone?
 If it is weather related there is more than a good chance the generators are underwater or perhaps they've long since run out of fuel and are unable to get more because of downed power lines and trees.
 Man made disasters on the other hand don't necessarily happen near the grid or have any infrastructure at all.
-But a rugged, compact solar renewable energy tree, airlifted to the top of the building, neighborhood or refugee camp could supply emergency power and help save lives.
+In these conditions, a rugged, compact solar renewable energy robot, airlifted to the top of the building, neighborhood or refugee camp could supply emergency power and help save lives.

 Expect more hurricane destruction.